In Champaign-Urbana, fall family fun doesn’t have to drain your budget

 Opens in September with activities like a 10-acre corn maze, hay rides, pedal race carts, country gift shop, and a paintball shooting gallery as well as concessions on the weekends.
 Admission is free but check the website for individual activity pricing.
 Check out our top 10 things to do at the Rantoul ranch before you go.

 This year, we’re finding outdoor movies continuing well into fall.
 And they can happen anywhere: projected on the sides of buildings, on giant inflatable screens and many other creative options.

 It’s so much fun to head out to the apple orchard with an empty bag and fill it up!
 You’ll often find other fall-related fun at these locations while you’re there, too.
 Curtis Orchard is our local fav, with others nearby.

 Take advantage of the fall sporting events (aside from football) the University of Illinois offers.
 They are tons of fun to watch and tickets are usually free or reasonably priced.
 Soccer and volleyball are two family friendly favorites.
 Check out all the Illini sporting events coming up here.

 Happening each fall, the CU Pride Festival and Parade is a great day of free family fun.
-It is scheduled for Sept.
-24-26, and you can gather the details here.
+It is scheduled for Saturday, Oct.
+1, with events happening all week long, and you can gather the details here.
 If the past is any indication, you’ll have a smile on your face the entire time.

-Considered a Best Kept Secret by many local residents, Negangard’s offers a huge variety of pumpkins and gourds at affordable prices, and opens for the season Sept.
-25. Pack up the kids for an afternoon of fall fun but make sure you leave plenty of room for pumpkins — you’re going to need it.
+Considered a Best Kept Secret by many local residents, Negangard’s offers a huge variety of pumpkins and gourds at affordable prices, and opens for the season in late September.
+Pack up the kids for an afternoon of fall fun but make sure you leave plenty of room for pumpkins — you’re going to need it.
 Editor’s tip: Swing by the Sidney Dairy Barn on your way home before it closes for the season.

 12. Look Up At The Sky